Burhan-21/Bank-App/README.md

 ---

 ## License

-This project is a learning resource created for **Elevate Labs Java Developer Internship** and is free to use, modify, and share.
+This is a learning-focused project.
+Feel free to adapt, enhance, or repurpose it in any way that suits your needs.